“Therapy”: From Greek therapeia ‘healing’, from therapeuein ‘minister to, treat medically’.

 The massage concludes with a focus on the neck, head and face, which Hippocrates called ‘rubbing out sadness’ believed trapped a great deal of tension (especially the jaw, which tightens even when one has negative thoughts, or Tsouknaki says, “every time we want to express something but decide to keep it in”).

-By now, Tsouknaki has taught her method to numerous spas and therapists around the country as well as a few abroad, but to receive a treatment from her personally visit her at her Athens (Aigaleo) studio.
+By now, Tsouknaki has taught her method to a great number of top spas and therapists around the country as well as abroad, but to receive a treatment from her personally visit her at her Athens (Aigaleo) studio.

 Elly Tsouknaki is reachable at: (+30) 210-5310336 & (+30) 6973085104.